MohamedYahya-M/MohamedYahya-M/README.md

 <h1>Welcome to My GitHub Profile!</h1>
 <h2>About Me</h2>
 Hi there!
-I'm Mohamed Yahya M, a recent Computer Science graduate with a passion for game development.
-I’m currently on a journey to dive deep into the gaming industry, learning as much as I can while honing my skills.
+I'm Mohamed Yahya M, a recent Computer Science graduate with a strong interest in DevOps and game development.
+I have a solid foundation in Linux administration, Docker containerization, cloud computing with AWS, automation using Ansible, continuous integration with Jenkins, and scripting in Python and shell.
+I'm enthusiastic about leveraging these skills to optimize development and deployment workflows.

 <h2>My Work</h2>
-I've created several basic 2D and 3D games as part of my learning process.
-Each project has taught me something new about game design, development, and the challenges of bringing an idea to life.
+I've been actively involved in deploying scalable applications on AWS, managing Dockerized environments, and automating infrastructure provisioning with Ansible.
+I've also contributed to CI/CD pipelines using Jenkins, ensuring seamless integration and delivery of software projects.

 <h2>What I’m Learning</h2>
-I’m currently exploring different aspects of the gaming industry, from the technicalities of game engines to the creative processes behind successful games.
-My goal is to become a well-rounded game developer, capable of creating immersive and enjoyable experiences.
+Currently, I'm delving deeper into Kubernetes for container orchestration and exploring advanced CI/CD practices with Gitops using ArgoCD.
+I'm also focusing on improving scalability and reliability through infrastructure as code (IaC) principles using Terraform.

 <h2>Get in Touch</h2>
-I’m always open to connecting with fellow developers, gamers, and enthusiasts.
-Whether it’s to discuss a project, share ideas, or collaborate, feel free to reach out!
+I'm passionate about collaborating on DevOps initiatives, discussing best practices, and exploring innovative solutions to complex challenges.
+Whether you're interested in discussing infrastructure automation, CI/CD strategies, or just want to connect over shared interests, feel free to reach out!

 - 📫 How to reach me: yahya23mohamed@gmail.com